mr-bt/manager.README/README.md

 ## About Me

 Hello, I'm Bruno.
 I was born in Porto, Portugal, in 1983 and have since lived in Lisbon and London.
-I'm a father to a wonderful baby boy and a partner to an amazing woman.
+I'm a father to a wonderful baby boy and a partner to a fantastic woman.

 Outside of work, my interests are diverse: